snarfed/granary/docs/index.rst

 Check out the `oauth-dropins Troubleshooting/FAQ section <https://github.com/snarfed/oauth-dropins#troubleshootingfaq>`__.
-It's pretty comprehensive and applies to this project too.
+It’s pretty comprehensive and applies to this project too.
 For searchability, here are a handful of error messages that `have solutions there <https://github.com/snarfed/oauth-dropins#troubleshootingfaq>`__: